elmerdotdev/ciccc-web-dev-1-responsive-exercise/README.md

 # Web 1 - Responsive Webpage Exercise

-## Objective

-Create a simple, responsive webpage using basic HTML and CSS.
+**Goal:** Create a simple, responsive webpage using basic HTML and CSS.
 You’ll build a well-structured layout and add your own media queries to make it responsive.

 ## Instructions